wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-security-dashboard/includes/2-examine-threat-detections.md

 :::image type="content" source="../media/threat-management-summary-tile-2798383f.png" alt-text="screenshot of the Threat Management Summary tile":::

 The information you'll see in the Threat Management Summary depends on what your subscription includes.
-The following table describes what information is included for Office 365 E3 and Office 365 E5 licenses.
+The following table describes the messages that are displayed for Office 365 E3 and Office 365 E5 licenses.

 :::row:::
   :::column:::